top of page

 Four women at a table working on a project with tools and papers.
 One demonstrates splint fabrication.
 Splinting and exercise equipment in the background.

-This approach aligns with the broader clinical excellence pathway for hand therapy development, where splinting courses are identified as opportunities to strengthen a clinician’s clinical toolbox, build confidence, and support more individualized patient care.
+This approach aligns with the broader clinical excellence pathway for hand therapy development.
+Splinting courses are identified as opportunities to strengthen a clinician’s clinical toolbox, build confidence, and support more individualized patient care.

 Building Skills Beyond the Course Day

 One of the strengths of Professional Seminars courses is that learning does not have to end when the lab concludes.
-Following the course, participants were provided course materials and encouraged to join the Hand Therapy Splinting Course Community through the Professional Seminars website, where they can access splinting videos, ask questions, and collaborate with other clinicians working to grow their splinting skills.
+Following the course, participants were provided with course materials and encouraged to join the Hand Therapy Splinting Course Community through the Professional Seminars website.
+Here, they can access splinting videos, ask questions, and collaborate with other clinicians working to grow their splinting skills.

 This continued access to resources and community discussion supports ongoing skill development.
 For clinicians, especially those newer to hand therapy, the ability to review techniques, revisit course materials, and stay connected with peers can help reinforce learning and promote continued confidence in practice.